This is Michigan State

 As a member of the Big Ten Conference, MSU fields 25 Division I athletic teams.
 Students join the tradition of one of the best athletic programs in the nation as competing members or fans.
 MSU’s Office for International Students and Scholars provides special assistance, advising, and programming for the members of MSU’s international community.

-Type of University: Founded in 1855 as the nation’s pioneer land grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.
+Type of School: Founded in 1855 as the nation’s pioneer land-grant institution, Michigan State is a public, coeducational, residential university that is also one of the top 100 research institutions in the world.

 Size of Campus: 5,200 acres in a park-like setting